Omicron outbreak inducing whiplash for many Americans

 “This is going to wipe through the United States,” said one senior administration official who spoke on the condition of anonymity to speak publicly.

 In professional sports leagues, an explosion of positive cases has sidelined athletes in recent days, prompting officials to overhaul protocols and attempt to preserve as many games as possible.
-More than 100 National Football League players were placed on the reserve list after testing positive or being in close contact with someone who did.
-The Washington Football Team placed 17 players on its coronavirus reserve list this week, including eight alone on Wednesday.
+Over 100 National Football League players were placed on the reserve list after testing positive or being in close contact with someone who did.
 The National Basketball Association rescheduled two Chicago Bulls games, its first postponements of the season, after an outbreak sidelined 10 of the team’s players.
-The league’s 2019 most valuable player, Giannis Antetokounmpo, was placed in the NBA’s health and safety protocols on Tuesday, joining the league’s 2018 most valuable player, James Harden, who was sidelined an hour earlier.

 Despite such events, officials have been buoyed by data that show booster shots provide robust protection.
 The problem remains the entrenched opposition of many Americans to the vaccines, which is increasingly exasperating administration officials.